yousefelassal/quote-cron/README.md

 > I am building a fire, and everyday I train, I add more fuel.
 At just the right moment, I light the match.

 > Friendship is certainly the finest balm for the pangs of disappointed love.

+> Love isn't something you find.
+Love is something that finds you.